Muzaffar Shah of Pahang: Reign

-Contrary to the reign of his father that saw numerous armed conflicts with the Portuguese Malacca, Sultan Muzaffar's reign was characterised by a relative peace and stability.
-It was during his reign, a Portuguese merchant who goes under the name Tome Lobo, had permanent establishment in the Pahang capital.
+Contrary to the reign of his father that saw numerous armed conflicts with the Portuguese Malacca, Sultan Muzaffar's reign was characterised by relative peace and stability.
+It was during his reign, that a Portuguese merchant who went by the name Tome Lobo, had a permanent establishment in the Pahang capital.
 This was based on the account of a Portuguese explorer Fernão Mendes Pinto who journeyed to Pahang with a merchant vessel in 1540.